ianozsvald/notes_to_self/README.md

 Typically we'd write `pytest` to execute it, there's something weird with being unable to find imported modules if `__init__.py` is (or maybe isn't) present, in which case `python -m pytest` does the job: https://stackoverflow.com/questions/41748464/pytest-cannot-import-module-while-python-can

 `pytest --pdb` drops into the debugger on a failure.

+## Getting to high code quality

+### `flake8`

+Lints and checks code, works in most IDEs and as a git commit hook.
+Can disable a line with annoying warnings using `  # NOQA` as the comment.

+### `pylama`

+Has more than `flake8`, not as widely supported (2020-05 not in Visual Code as a default linter).

+### `black`

+Highly opinionated, not necessarily "what you want" as some of the reformating is hard to read _but_ you also don't get a choice and that's a really good outcome!